-Bethel University is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools (30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504; phone: 312.263.0456).
+Bethel University is accredited by The Higher Learning Commission and a member of the North Central Association (www.hlcommission.org, 312.263.0456).
 Bethel is also accredited by the Commission on Collegiate Nursing Education at the undergraduate and master's levels (One Dupont Circle Northwest, Suite 530, Washington, D.C.
-20036-1120; phone: 202.463.6930).
-The nursing program is approved by the MN Board of Nursing.
+20036-1120; phone: 202.877.6791).
+The nursing program is approved by the Minnesota Board of Nursing.